Filter by Category

 Online

 Please join us for a monthly Zoom get-together for coffee, conversation, and crafts.
-Settle in with your favorite craft, bring your coffee, tea, or beverage, and visit with Gold LEAF friends.
+Settle in with your favorite craft and beverage, and visit with Gold LEAF friends.
 Crafts are not essential, and guys are welcome!
 The goal is to get together and spend an hour or more talking with friends.

 Will run